 \subsection{Outline of this paper}

-The remainder of this paper is structured as follows.
-In the following section we present the weight-space approach for an exactly factorized covariance kernel and review its equivalence to GP regression in function space.
+In the next section we present the weight-space approach for an exactly factorized covariance kernel, and review its equivalence to GP regression in function space.
 In Section~\ref{s5} we describe the proposed equispaced Fourier (EFGP) method and its fast numerical implementation.
-Our error analysis has four components: discretization and truncation errors for the SE and Mat\'ern kernels (Section~\ref{s:discr}), resulting rigorous and heuristic bounds on norms of $\tilde K-K$ (Section~\ref{s:frob}), resulting bounds on the error in posterior means (Section~\ref{s:meanacc}), then bounds on, and a numerical study of, condition number (Section~\ref{s:cond}).
-Section \ref{s7} presents numerical experiments with EFGP and benchmarks it against three state of the art GP regression methods.
+Our error analysis comprises kernel approximation (Section~\ref{s:discr}), discretization parameter choice (Section~\ref{s:choice}), and posterior mean error (Section~\ref{s:meanacc}).
+Section \ref{s:numerics} presents numerical experiments with EFGP, and benchmarks it against three state of the art GP regression methods.
 We conclude with a discussion in Section~\ref{sec:conclusion}.
-Finally, three appendices contain proofs and derivations of results stated in Sections~\ref{s:discr}--\ref{s:frob}.